 \For the purposes of this UEFA competition analysis, LTP data is as provided by clubs in their squad submission lists.
-Players on the B list are considered club-trained (CTP) and LTP players, hence the designation as CTP+ and LTP+, although a small minority will not yet have reached the full three season criteria to qualify as LTPs.
+Players on the B list are considered club trained (ACT) and LTP players, hence the designation as ACT+ and LTP+, although a small minority will not yet have reached the full three season criteria to qualify as LTPs.

-EURO 2024 player representation by club and league
+EURO 2024 player representation by clubs and leagues